dimitry-co/CHIP-8-Emulator/README.md

 # CHIP-8 Emulator

-This is a simple CHIP-8 emulator written in C++.
-CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker in the 1970s for 8-bit microcomputers.
-CHIP-8 programs run on a virtual machine that emulates the original hardware, making it easy to play classic games.
+This is a CHIP-8 emulator written in C++.
+CHIP-8 is an interpreted programming language created by Joseph Weisbecker in the 1970s for 8-bit microcomputers.
+CHIP-8 programs are run using a CHIP-8 virtual machine.

 [Learn more about CHIP-8 on Wikipedia.](https://en.wikipedia.org/wiki/CHIP-8)